jggautier/dataverse-scripts/README.md

 ### Misc
 - **get_dataset_metadata_of_all_installations.py**: This script downloads dataset metadata of as many known Dataverse installations as possible.
 Used to create the dataset at https://doi.org/10.7910/DVN/DCDKZQ.
-- **combine_tables.py**: This script joins CSV files in a given directory.
+- **join_csv_files.py**: This script performs full outer joins on two or more CSV files.
 Useful for combining the tables produced by [the "parse..." scripts](https://github.com/jggautier/dataverse-scripts/tree/main/get-dataverse-metadata/parse_metadata_fields).
 - **split_table.py**: This script splits a given CSV file into many CSV files based on the unique values in a given column.
 - **oaipmh_record_count.py**: This script writes the identifiers and statuses of records in a given OAI-PMH server and set.